zacksheppard/ff-twitter-filter/README.md

 ## Next Steps

-* Add a observer to handle new tweets added to the page
+* Add an observer to handle new tweets added to the page
 * Modify logic so it can look for more than just the Betteridge pattern
 * Improve rendering time